 The Publications link on the LAMMPS WWW page lists papers that have cited LAMMPS.
 If your paper is not listed there for some reason, feel free to send us the info.
 If the simulations in your paper produced cool pictures or animations, we’ll be pleased to add them to the Pictures or Movies pages of the LAMMPS WWW site.

-The core group of LAMMPS developers is at Sandia National Labs:
+The primary LAMMPS developers are at Sandia National Labs and Temple University:

 The following folks are responsible for significant contributions to the code, or other aspects of the LAMMPS development effort.
 Many of the packages they have written are somewhat unique to LAMMPS and the code would not be as general-purpose as it is without their expertise and efforts.

-As discussed in Section_history, LAMMPS originated as a cooperative project between DOE labs and industrial partners.
+As discussed in Section 13, LAMMPS originated as a cooperative project between DOE labs and industrial partners.
 Folks involved in the design and testing of the original version of LAMMPS were the following: